 My principal research interests focus on questions at the intersection of epistemology, the foundations of uncertain inference, and cognitive science like:

-Other research interests in the psychology of human reasoning, the philosophy of statistics, machine learning, philosophical logic, modality, and ethics broadly construed.
-I have also successfully completed the Society of Actuaries P exam in probability and will sit FM this August.
+Other research interests of mine include: the psychology of human reasoning, the philosophy of statistics, machine learning, philosophical logic, modality, and ethics broadly construed.
+I have also successfully completed the Society of Actuaries P exam in probability and am registered to sit FM.

 Before beginning my PhD at USC, I received an MA in Philosophy from the University of Manitoba on Bayesian measures of confirmation—the theory of what evidentially impacts what—under Rhonda Martens, Chris Tillman and Brad C. Johnson (statistics).
 Before that I completed an honors degree in Philosophy with undeclared majors in mathematics and statistics at the University of Manitoba.